 management or motivation style, and see where you can improve as an individual.

-The 21st century American classroom is a true multicultural and multilingual environment.
+The 21st-century American classroom is a truly multicultural and multilingual environment.

 Consider the following statement: “With a steep rise in the number of foreign

 graduate students in the last two decades, undergraduates at large research

 universities often find themselves in classes and laboratories run by graduate

 teaching assistants whose mastery of English is less than complete.
 The issue

 is particularly acute in subjects like engineering, where 50 percent of